NeverSinkDev/NeverSink-Filter/README.md

 --------------------------

-- Standard = All features
+- Regular = The normal version.
+Nice balance of hidden/shown items in the endgame.
-- Slick = Less Background Colors (more GGG-styled)
+- Semi-Strict = Hides several bulky and bad-based rares in the endgame and is designed for experienced players.
-- Personal = My personal version
+- Strict - Hides the majority of all rares in the endgame.
+It only shows the very best rares.
-- MF=Magic Find (very strict endgame filtering)
+- Slick = Less Background Colors (more GGG-styled).
 - Template = DO NOT USE FOR GAMEPLAY.
 Special version design for creating your own filters.

 - If you guys enjoy my work a lot, feel free to buy me a beer using the [donation-button](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6J3S7PBNDQGY2)